ajhenrique/ww3admin.io/AgendaWW3RepoMeet20190603.md

   + ERDC status?
     * Ali planned to talk to Ty about it: needs following up
     * Ty thinks all is moved and ready to be deleted.
-  + Jessica will send out emails to individual users based on spreadsheet.
+  + Jessica will send out emails to individual users based on a spreadsheet.

 4. Updates on activities in each trusted repo
 - NCEP
   + Updated esmf feature branch (Makefile for NEMS applications),
     * Uses generalized cmplr.env and comp/link.tmpl
     * New updates to be added this week
-    * When done will create branch to eliminate specific comp and link scripts (Henrique with Mickael)
+    * When done will create a branch to eliminate specific comp and link scripts (Henrique with Mickael)
-  + Status on strategy to port gridgen to GitHub?
+  + Status on the strategy to port gridgen to GitHub?
     * Henrique and Jessica and Ali will discuss this
-  + Status on current wiki page and GitFlow inconsistencies
+  + Status on the current wiki page and GitFlow inconsistencies
-    * Jessica will update and send email prior to Wed meeting
+    * Jessica will update and send an email prior to Wed meeting
   + Henrique added io page for code admin minutes/agenda.
 - ERDC
   + fix for triads